Registration is now open for the 2024 MCDITE Student Leadership Summit! Save with Early Bird discount until October 31, 2024!

 Classroom Session

-In the wake of infrastructure catastrophes, such as the I-95 collapse in Philadelphia and the Key Bridge collapse in Baltimore, rapid and effective responses are critical to restoring functionality and ensuring public safety.
+In the wake of infrastructure catastrophes, such as the I-95 collapse in Philadelphia and the Fern Hollow Bridge collapse in Pittsburgh, rapid and effective responses are critical to restoring functionality and ensuring public safety.
 This classroom session will delve into the challenges and strategies involved in managing transportation emergencies.
 Featuring presentations from experts involved in these high-profile responses, the session will provide valuable insights into the complex and urgent nature of emergency response in transportation engineering.

 Carrying 20,000 vehicles per day on Forbes Avenue in Pittsburgh, Pennsylvania, the Fern Hollow Bridge is a critical commuter route through the region and serves as a main detour for Interstate 376.
 The collapse of the steel bridge in the early morning of January 28, 2022, drew national attention and resulted in extensive local traffic congestion and user delays.
 The Fern Hollow Bridge replacement was a collaborative effort between federal, state and local agencies, designers, contractors, and stakeholders to transform a tragic incident into a source of community pride.
 Following an emergency declaration, the teams works concurrently to design and construct the bridge.
 They streamlined project delivery by using existing geotechnical studies and available material; while simultaneously procuring long lead time items early.
 Working alongside the Pennsylvania Department of Transportation, Federal Highway Administration, and City of Pittsburgh’s Department of Mobility and Infrastructure, the team submitted partial designs to meet the aggressive construction timeline.
 Less than 11 months after the collapse, the ribbon was cut on the new bridge due to the collaboration of all parties.